DAY 01 – Airport / Pinnawala Elephant Orphanage / Kandy

 - 10.00 & 14.00 – Herd goes to the river for 02 hour bath

 Overnight stay at Kandy.

 After breakfast explore the last kingdom of Ceylon.

 The complex is enshrined with the left canine tooth of the Buddha which is held in highest esteem.
 The difficulty of completing this Site is easy and it would take approximately 2 hours to complete.

 The Folk Show depicts the rich culture which Sri Lanka resembles within 1 hour and during this time you could witness 12 different Folk dances and a fire walking ceremony.

 After breakfast depart to Galle.

-century the Galle Dutch Fort is among one of the best preserved forts in South Asia.
+Constructed in 17th century the Galle Dutch Fort is among one of the best preserved forts in South Asia.
 The site is in abundance with Colonial Villas and the main tourist attractions are the Dutch Reformed Church, Museum & the Clock Tower.

 Overnight stay at Galle.

 Breakfast at the hotel in Galle depart to Bentota.